clstaub/Predicting_Hospital_Readmissions/README.md

 The metric of concern according to the HRRP is patients that were readmitted in less than thirty days.
 Therefore we will rename the column to 'readmitted_<30d' and combine the '>30' and 'NO'.

 Below is the proportion of patients in the dataset that were readmitted.
+The key take-away here is that we are dealing with an imbalanced data set.
+This will need to be take into account later when we start working on the predictive model.
+Options to work around this include the following which will be discussed in more detail and demonstrated later.
+- Synthetically oversampling the minority class (SMOTE)
+- Undersampling the majority class

 <img src="img/target.png">